GiulioAppetito/cep-genetic-algorithms-thesis/README.md

 ## Project Structure

-- `cep/`: Contains core CEP-related logic and utilities.
+- `cep/`: Contains logic to generate target event sequences.
 - `events/`: Base classes for defining events and their attributes.
 - `fitness/`: Handles fitness evaluation, matching, and scoring.
 - `grammar/`: Modules for grammar generation and management.